 Slip and Fall Injury Lawyer Trenton

 If you or a loved one were injured as a result of a Slip or Trip and Fall, there are some important and quite unique laws in New Jersey which will dictate whether you can bring a claim or not.
-However, before we discuss that aspect of the law, the main lesson to be learned from a slip and fall, or even a trip and fall, is that simply because you are injured on someone else’s property does not mean that you have an unfettered right to make a claim.
+However, before we discuss this aspect of the law, the main lesson to be learned from a slip and fall, or even a trip and fall, is that simply because you are injured on someone else’s property does not mean that you have an unfettered right to make a claim.
 Before a claim can be made, you must prove that the owner knew or should have known that the condition was there in the first place.
 This is true no matter what the condition.
-However, the nature of the condition could be a useful piece of evidence in determining whether the owner knew or should have known the condition preexisted the fall.
+Nevertheless, the nature of the condition could be a useful piece of evidence in determining whether the owner knew or should have known the condition preexisted the fall.

 Trenton Lawyer for Slip and Fall Injury

 Actual notice is proof that the owner of the property knew the condition existed, and failed to correct same, or warn if not correctable.
 This is very difficult to prove unless the owners themselves created the condition.
 For example, A spill in a supermarket or product that fell to the floor and caused someone to trip is usually a transient condition, and very difficult to prove that the store knew was there and failed to clean it up.

 Constructive notice concerns itself with what the defendant should have known, rather than what they knew.
 For example, the store in the example above needs to have procedures in place to inspect its property to be able to identify tripping and slipping hazards.
 If the store has no set procedure, then an argument can be made that they should have known about the condition.
 Also, the nature of the condition can be important.
 For example, soda that spills and then becomes sticky and hard from being on the floor for too long is evidence that the defendant was not working with set inspection procedures.
 This, in turn, may result in their liability to you or your loved one.